staabm/side-effects-detector/README.md

 Non goals are:
 - find the best possible answer for all cases
 - add runtime dependencies
+- inspect additional metadata like attributes or phpdoc tags

 If you are in need of a fully fledged side-effect analysis, use more advanced tools like PHPStan.